kavnz/kavnz.github.io/content/posts/poetry-sport.md

 +++

 Stop the ball before it goes out \
-while the ref is sniffing his snout \
+While the ref is sniffing his snout \
 The crowd goes out it was an excellent save \
-The crowed was so pleased they did a Mexican wave
+The crowd was so pleased they did a Mexican wave

 Ping!
 Someone scored \
 The crowd will never get bored \
-The match Just started \
+The match just started \
-the players parted
+The players parted

 Oh, what a goal \
-it went through the poles \
+It went through the poles \
 It was great \
 But a player was late